 In the last decade, there has been ample scientific evidence for the immune dysfunction associated with antibiotic use and the reduction of healthy probiotics.
-Antibiotics are killing both the good and bad bacteria in the body, allowing candida to flourish.
-(7)
+Overuse of antibiotics kills both the good and bad bacteria in the body, allowing candida to flourish.

-Probiotics refers to the good bacteria or flora that is living in our digestive tracts; these bacteria, yeasts and molds make up 70–85 percent of our immune system and help us to break down our foods and gain nutrition from them.
+Probiotics are the good bacteria or flora that live in the digestive tract.
+These bacteria, yeasts and molds make up 70 percent to 85 percent of the immune system and help us to break down foods and gain nutrition from them.

 3. Cancer Treatments

 Cancer patients have an increased risk of candida infection because the disease and treatments, such as radiation and chemotherapy, weaken the immune system — allowing the bad microbes to spread and inhabit the body.

 A 2005 study published in the Journal of Infection found that invasive candidiasis is a common and serious complication of cancer and cancer treatments.
 Thirty-three percent (74 out of 224) of patients who were being treated for cancer had active candida pathogens and confirmed diagnosis of invasive candidiasis.

 People with untreated or uncontrolled diabetes have large amounts of sugar in their saliva, encouraging the growth of candida.
 Because candida is a type of yeast, and sugar feeds yeast, it is clear that people with diabetes are at a greater risk for developing oral thrush.

 According to a study published in the Indian Journal of Endocrinology and Metabolism, diabetic patients are more susceptible to infections because the hyperglycemic environment causes immune dysfunction.